dmarinav/dmarinav.github.io/_posts/2018-07-30-speed-dating-part2.md

 |Extra Tree Classifier SMOT         |97.93%                    |98.00%                      |

 As seen in the table above, the SMOT Extra Tree classifier outperformed the Extra Tree Classifier and logistic regression.
-In addition, as seen below from the confusion matrices, the SMOT Extra Tree classifier substantially improved precision and recall accuracy for the imbalanced class (20 % and 46 %, correspondingly).
+In addition, as seen below from the confusion matrices, the SMOT Extra Tree classifier substantially improved precision and recall accuracy for the imbalanced class on the test set (20 % and 46 %, correspondingly).

 #### MALE MODEL
 [![SMOT Females]({{ site.url }}{{ site.baseurl }}/images/pic6_10.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_10.png)